Develop

 Compatibility Mode

-When you create apps that target Meta Quest, Quest 2, or Quest Pro, you can check device capabilities before using them, or use a runtime method to detect the device that app is running on.
-You can then enable extra features to improve the user experience for apps running on Meta Quest 2 or Meta Quest Pro.
+When you create apps that target Meta Quest, Quest 2, or Quest Pro, check the device capabilities before using them, or use a runtime method that detects the device that app is runs on.
+Then, enable additional features to improve the user experience, such as eye tracking for Meta Quest Pro users.

 Add Supported Devices to the Manifest